(Video sneak-peek from Courageous Living Program)

-So, in case you’re curious–many of you email me sharing about your desires to write e-books, launch e-programs, and run e-courses–I’ll share with you what the process has been like of getting these Guides together.
+So, in case you’re curious–many of you email me sharing about your desires to write e-books, create an e-program , launch retreats, and run e-courses–I’ll share with you what the process has been like of creating the Courageous Living Program.

-And how did I get the writing done?
-At the library.
-With chai and lattes.
+How did I get the writing done?
+At the library, armed with chai and lattes (my library has a little area where drinks are allowed).
 Also, I type fast.
 I don’t have a regular, daily writing schedule.
 I write when I have time, and when I don’t feel I have a lot of time, I make the time–for me, this has meant practicing saying “no” on a few things that I knew I wanted to be involved in, and working long hours.

-I have not earned the Self-Care Award for 2010 this year.
-Self-care has been a constant reminder, because, as a Sagittarius with three planets in earth signs, when it comes to getting things done, I can be like a machine.
-Write four e-programs and make the videos in 9 weeks?
-I will do it.
+Any year I’ve created a e-course or program, I have not won the “self-care” awards.
+Self-care has been a constant reminder, because, as a Sagittarius with three planets in Virgo, when it comes to getting things done, I can be like a machine.

-And P.S., I use Pages to write my content (yes, I am a Mac person) because, as I sadly learned many moons ago, there’s some weird glitch in Microsoft Word for Mac where, once you convert to PDF, your links don’t work.
-There is no fix for this, as of yet.
+I use Pages to write my content (yes, I am a Mac person and have a healthy distaste for Microsoft products).
 Pages is awkward if you’ve spent a lifetime with the MS Word setup, but once you figure out a few strings, it’s fine.

-Everything I needed to know to create an e-course, or these Guides, I learned from lesson planning semesters as an English teacher–first, I would look at the broad concepts of the semester, usually under some kind of a theme, then I’d start writing down questions and topics, like, “What do people need to know about ___?”
+Everything I needed to know to create an e-course or program, I learned from lesson planning semesters as an English professor.
+First, I would look at the broad concepts of the semester, usually under some kind of a theme, then I’d start writing down questions and topics, like, “What do people need to know about ___?”
 Then I would start seeing chunks that would come together.

 Whatever you wrote down was an inspired moment.
 Why not act?